 Mock exams are a great way to get an idea of how you're progressing, and A-Levels are a step up from GCSEs if you want to specialize in a particular subject.
-Content on the GCSE math test is more difficult with today's GCSE mathematics papers, and the focus on problem solving is highlighted.
+Content on the GCSE math test is more difficult than before, and the focus on problem solving is highlighted.
 There are three separate exam boards that provide documents for calculators and not calculators for GCSE mathematics.
 Despite popular opinion, the content covered in GCSE Maths is present in all three exam board documents, the only difference being in the way the questions are asked.
 Nishon is very comfortable and confident in teaching Mathematics, Biology and Chemistry at all levels, from KS3 to Level A.